 The Swift 3 SF313-52/G is exclusively built on Intel IceLake hardware, so it looks like Intel are still winning the higher-tier SKUs, something AMD have deeply struggled with in the past.
 I’d reckon that might change towards the second part of 2020 and in 2021, if Renoir delivers and Intel doesn’t strike back hard with Tiger Lake, but we’ll see.
 For now, though, don’t expect AMD Ryzen-U in most high-tier ultraportables.

 Acer also taunt faster storage support for this 13-inch Swift 3, a bigger 56 Wh battery, and optional Nvidia graphics on the SF313-52G variants.
 No details on what this mysterious chip could be, but I expect some sort of follow-up for the current MX250 available in similarly sized products.
-Hopefully, it’s a significant step-up, as the MX150/MX250 would otherwise struggle with games at the screen’s 60% native higher resolution, based on our findings on the very similar MateBook 13 ultrabook.
+Update: That’s the GeForce MX350, a significant step-up from the previous MX150/MX250, that should improve the performance with games at the screen’s 60% higher than FHD native higher resolution, where the MX250 struggled, based on our findings on the very similar MateBook 13 ultrabook.

 All in all, I’d say the 2020 Swift 3 ultraportable lineup remains competitive, with good features and aggressive pricing that could be enough to compensate for the rather mediocre keyboards and screens on the 14-inch variants.
 The 13-inch model is especially interesting for its 3:2 matte display and big battery, an excellent mix for productivity in a small envelope.
 However, if Renoir ends-up as dominating as it promises, some of you might look past it for being solely built on Intel IceLake hardware.